wandora-team/zmpp-wandora/README.md

 ============

-ZMPP Wandora is a fork of a [Z-Machine Preservation Project (ZMPP)](http://sourceforge.net/projects/zmpp/), an interactive fiction Player written for Java Virtual Machine, created by Wei-ju Wu.
+ZMPP Wandora is a fork of a [Z-Machine Preservation Project (ZMPP)](http://sourceforge.net/projects/zmpp/), an interactive fiction player written for Java Virtual Machine, created by Wei-ju Wu.
 ZMPP Wandora is based on ZMPP version 1.02.

 ZMPP Wandora adds some Swing integration functionality to the original project.
 ZMPP Wandora is